Zuzaj/data-engineering/README.md

 # Data Engineering

 This repository contains full Data Engineering course from Computer Science and Intelligent Systems, AGH.
-Each lab tests the understanding and practical usage of the different Data Engineering field.
+Each lab tests the understanding and practical usage of the different field from Data Engineering domain.
 Each folder contains .pdf file with exercises and .py file with provided solutions.

 ## Table of contents